krivard/codalab-worksheets-wiki/User_Running-a-Competition.md

 1. At the top of the page, click **My CodaLab**.
 This will take you to the dashboard.
 1. Click the **Competitions I'm Running** tab.
 1. Click the **Edit** button for the competition you want to edit.
+1. Make the desired changes, then scroll to the bottom of the page and click **Submit**.

 ## Publishing a Competition
+Publish a competition to make it publicly visible.
 Prior to being published, competitions are only visible to the competition organizer.

 **To publish a competition**